 A home may be a castle, but an artist’s studio is more akin to a tent: it is functional, it is often temporary, and it may even be cosy.
 For sure it’s a highly personal place that mimics its owner and bares traces of every work compiled and accomplished there.
 I am curious to portrait artists in their natural environments, hence, I visit their tents.

-Moreover, the artists’ connections and collaborations are made graspable with the help of information visualization.
-The interactive visualization (coming soon) shows the relationships between contemporary artists working in various fields, creating an inside view into the networks of selected artists presented on the platform.
+Moreover, the artists’ connections and locations are made graspable with the help of information visualization.
+The interactive visualization (coming soon) shows the relationships between contemporary artists working in various fields, creating an inside view into the networks of selected artists presented on the website.

 visitmytent is a long-term project by Stephanie Neumann.
 It was founded in 2017 by Stephanie Neumann and Holm Friebe in Berlin.